 Building a team is a two-way street.
-On one side, your employees agree to use their talents and experience to drive the organization forward.
-On the other, companies agree to compensate them for their work.
+On one side, your employees agree to use their talents and experience to drive the organisation forward.
+On the other hand, companies agree to compensate them for their work.

 But there’s more to it than that.
-Setting your team up for success comes down to the emotional, intellectual, and physical ways that you support them.
-And it’s not as complicated as it may seem—the simplest things can foster a positive work environment and leave employees feeling like valued members of the organization.
+Setting your team up for success – especially in hybrid settings – comes down to the emotional, intellectual, and physical ways you support them.
+And it’s not as complicated as it may seem—the simplest things can create a positive work environment and leave employees feeling like more than just salaried workhorses, but valued members of the organisation.

 3. Conduct regular check-ins

-Stop by your employees’ desks and ask for their opinions.
-Or, if you have a remote workforce, send them a quick informal message.
+You can also include your team in decision making: send them a quick informal message asking for their opinion.
 Then show care and attention by following up.
-You’ll be surprised by how much these small actions can boost productivity across an organization, regardless of an employee’s location.
+You’ll be surprised by how much these small actions can boost productivity across an organisation, regardless of an employee’s location.

-As a leader, it’s your responsibility to ensure that new hires don’t feel left out.
+As a leader, it’s your responsibility to ensure that team members don’t feel left out.

-Of course, you can’t always be there to facilitate the team atmosphere.
+Of course, you can’t always be in the same room to create an inclusive atmosphere.
 That’s why establishing efficient and effective communication is essential.
 A few ways you can do that include:

 - Using dedicated channels for new projects